 - Must have valid First Aid and CPR certificates

-- Have a minimum of 2 years experience caring for children under 6 years of age (including raising your own kids) or 1 year experience caring for children under 6 years of age plus six hours of training or education in early childhood development
+- Have a minimum of 2 years experience caring for children under 6 years of age (including raising your own kids) or 1-year experience caring for children under 6 years of age plus six hours of training or education in early childhood development

-- You and anyone 18 or older that lives with you must be fingerprinted for criminal history check
+- You and anyone 18 or older that lives with you must be fingerprinted for a criminal history check

-- Fill out the Initial Family Day Care Application and submit the completed application to New York City Dept. of Health for review.
+- Fill out the Initial Family Day Care Application and submit the completed application to the New York City Dept. of Health for review.

 - Once Dept. of Health receives your application, a worker will be assigned to review your application and mail you the necessary correspondence.